apache/flink/docs/content/docs/deployment/config.md

 # Forwarding Environment Variables

-You can configure environment variables to be set on the JobManager and TaskManager processes started on Yarn/Mesos.
+You can configure environment variables to be set on the JobManager and TaskManager processes started on Yarn.

   - `containerized.master.env.`: Prefix for passing custom environment variables to Flink's JobManager process.
    For example for passing LD_LIBRARY_PATH as an env variable to the JobManager, set containerized.master.env.LD_LIBRARY_PATH: "/usr/lib/native"